Houston vs Miami (FL) Players to Watch - Sweet 16

 Houston Players to Watch

+Sasser averages a team-high 16.9 points per contest.
+He is also posting 2.8 rebounds and 3.1 assists, shooting 44.1% from the floor and 38.8% from beyond the arc with 2.7 made 3-pointers per contest.

-Sasser is tops on his team in points per game (16.9), and also posts 2.8 rebounds and 3.1 assists.
-Defensively, he delivers 1.6 steals and 0.2 blocked shots.
+J'wan Roberts paces his squad in rebounds per game (7.8), and also averages 10.3 points and 1.2 assists.
+At the other end, he posts 0.7 steals and 1.4 blocked shots.

-J'wan Roberts posts a team-best 7.8 rebounds per contest.
-In addition, he's registering 10.3 points and 1.2 assists, shooting 61.5% from the floor.

-Jamal Shead puts up a team-best 5.4 assists per contest.
-He is also averaging 10.4 points and 3 rebounds, shooting 41.1% from the field and 31.4% from beyond the arc with 1.2 made 3-pointers per game.
+Jamal Shead averages a team-best 5.4 assists per game.
+He is also averaging 10.4 points and 3 rebounds, shooting 41.1% from the field and 31.4% from beyond the arc with 1.2 made 3-pointers per contest.

 Miami (FL) Players to Watch

+Omier is putting up a team-high 10.1 rebounds per contest.
+And he is contributing 13.4 points and 1.2 assists, making 58% of his shots from the field.

-Jordan Miller gets the Hurricanes 15.1 points, 6.2 rebounds and 2.6 assists per contest.
-He also averages 1.3 steals and 0.4 blocked shots.
+Jordan Miller gives the Hurricanes 15.1 points, 6.2 rebounds and 2.6 assists per contest.
+He also delivers 1.3 steals and 0.4 blocked shots.

-Nijel Pack gets the Hurricanes 13.4 points, 2.8 rebounds and 2.4 assists per contest.
-He also posts 1 steal and 0.2 blocked shots.
+Nijel Pack is putting up 13.4 points, 2.8 rebounds and 2.4 assists per contest, making 43.6% of his shots from the field and 39% from beyond the arc, with 2.4 triples per game.

 Wooga Poplar gets the Hurricanes 8.4 points, 3.2 rebounds and 1.5 assists per game.
-He also posts 1.1 steals and 0.2 blocked shots.
+He also averages 1.1 steals and 0.2 blocked shots.

 Houston Top Performers (Last 10 Games)